irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Classroom_Setup/Required_Resources.md

 - Counter Mis/Disinformation Scenario 1 Handout.
 This handout should include the scenario that students will be developing a counter-strategy for.
 - Counter Mis/Disinformation Scenario 2 Handout.
 This handout should include the scenario that students will be developing a counter-strategy for.
 ### CAPSTONE
+- Capstone Scenario Handout.
+This handout should include the scenario that students will be developing a counter-strategy for including the four 4 lanes that make up the capstone scenario.
+    - SCAME Lane Handout.
+This handout should include the scenario that students will use with the SCAME to identify and analyze potential influence.
+    - Counter Influence Lane Handout.
+This handout should include the scenario that students will be developing a counter-strategy for.
+Students will use the counter-influence techniques that they developed in the previous lessons to counter the influence in this scenario.
+    - Counter Mis/Disinformation Lane Handout.
+This handout should include the scenario that students will identify and then counter mis/disinformation against.
+Students will use the counter-mis/disinformation techniques that they developed in the previous lessons to counter the mis/disinformation in this scenario.
+    - Reporting Lane Handout.
+This handout should include the scenario that students will be developing a counter-strategy for.
+Students will use the reporting techniques that they developed in the previous lessons to report the malign influence in this scenario.

 ### Closing

 ## Required Instructor Handouts